amany9000/post-quantum-jwt/README.md

 <br />

----

 # post-quantum-jwt
-An POC to demonstrate how one can create post-quantum JWTs with [djwt](https://github.com/amany9000/dJWT).
+A POC for post-quantum JWT generation with the lib [djwt](https://github.com/amany9000/dJWT).
+The post-quantum digital signature algorithms are generated using [noble-post-quantum](https://github.com/paulmillr/noble-post-quantum)

 ---